cortexlabs/cortex/docs/deployments/apis.md

 Deploy your model as an API at scale.

 Most models can be deployed by implmenting the Python interface below.
-Specify a Python `inference` file that describes how to load your model and how to use it to make predictions.
+Specify a python inference implementation that describes how to load your model and how to use it to make predictions.
 Cortex uses the `inference` file to deploy multiple replicas that can serve your model as an API.
 Deployment parameters such as minimum replica count, maximum replica count, and prediction monitoring can be configured using yaml.

 Besides providing a Python interface, Cortex can directly serve the following exported model formats: